-President and Chief Executive Officer from November 2011 until February 2012.
 Mr. Allen retired as the Chairman of the Board, President and Chief Executive Officer of Delta Air Lines, Inc. ("Delta") in July 1997.
 From July 1997 through July 2005, Mr. Allen was a consultant to and Advisory Director of Delta.
-Mr. Allen has been a Director of The Coca-Cola Company since 1991 and currently serves on its finance committee and as Chairman of its audit committee.
-In addition, he has been a Director of Aircastle Limited since 2006 and currently serves on its audit committee.
+He served as Chairman of the Board, President and Chief Executive Officer of Aaron's, Inc. ("Aaron's"), a leading lease-to-own company for furniture, appliances and electronics, from November 2012 until April 2014, continuing in the role of Chief Executive Officer until his retirement in August 2014.
+Previously, he served as President and Chief Executive Officer of Aaron's from February 2012 until November 2012.
+Mr. Allen has been a Director of The Coca-Cola Company since 1991 and currently serves on its finance committee and as Chairman of its audit committee, but will be retiring in April 2020.
+In addition, he has been a Director of Aircastle Limited since 2006 and currently serves on its audit and nominating and governance committees.
 He previously served as a Director of Interstate Hotels & Resorts, Inc. from 2006 to 2010 and Guided Therapeutics Inc. from 2008 to 2014.

 Qualifications.
 The Board believes Mr. Allen brings a significant depth of senior leadership and governance experience to the Board.
-The Board believes that Mr. Allen utilizes that experience in his service as a member of the Compensation Committee and Chairman of the Corporate Governance and Nominating Committee.
+The Board believes that Mr. Allen utilizes that experience in his service as Chairman of the Corporate Governance and Nominating Committee.